osquery/osquery/docs/wiki/deployment/configuration.md

 Scheduled queries can also set: `"removed":false` and `"snapshot":true`.
 See the next section on [logging](../deployment/logging.md), and the below configuration specification to learn how query options affect the output.

+**Note** that the `interval` time in seconds is how many seconds the _daemon_ itself has been running before the scheduled query will be executed.
+If the system is suspended or put to sleep the progression of time "freezes" and resumes when the system comes back online.
+For example a scheduled query with an interval of `84600`, or 24 hours, running on a laptop system could take a few days before the query executes if the system is suspended at night.

 ## Query Packs

 Configuration supports sets, called packs, of queries that help define your